pathfinder-for-autonomous-navigation/FlightSoftware/src/gsw/MCT/README.md

 The generateTelemetry( ) function is the most important method of spacecraft.js as it interacts with each field inside the spacecraft.js file and creates data for the openMCT server to then catch and display.
 ![Telemetry function](/images/generate-telemetry.png)
+This function takes a measurement of spacecraft state, stores it in history{ }, and notifies listeners[ ] using the *Spacecraft.prototype.notify* function.